frappe/frappe/frappe/docs/user/en/guides/automated-testing/qunit-testing.md

-# UI Testing with Frappe API
+# UI Testing with Frappé API

 You can either write integration tests, or directly write tests in Javascript using [QUnit](http://api.qunitjs.com/)